 Driving in Thailand

-To be able to drive in Thailand, you can apply for your international document valid for 3 years or convert your French license to a Thai license.
+To be able to drive in Thailand, you can apply for your international document valid for 3 years or convert your license to a Thai license.

 As a reminder, on the roads in Thailand, we drive on the left!
 As in all Asia, road accidents in Thailand especially in 2 wheels are very common.
 Be careful and remember to take out health insurance covering these accidents !